-On February 8, 2019, five Dads traveled from Madison, WI to the Sylvania Wilderness where we used Inuit technology to enjoy -28° F (-33° C) temperatures and four winter days of silence, beauty, and adventure.
+On February 8, 2019, five Dads traveled from Madison, WI to the Sylvania Wilderness where we used Inuit technology to enjoy -28° F (-33° C) temperatures and four winter days of silence, beauty, and adventure…and, yes, warmth.
 It was awesome.
 This 12-minute movie is our story.

 Resources & Notes

 Picture sources: Eric U, Eric S, Donal.
 Video taken on iPhone SE.

 In his 20s, Jake participated in a 60-day trip across part of Labrador led by Garrett and Alexandra Conover.
 Garrett and Alexandra collected and describe native traditional winter travel technologies in their book, Snow Walker’s Companion.
 Jake has since participated in many other winter trips.
 This experience and knowledge gave us all more confidence that doing a trip like this would be safe.

-Dave and Kielyn Marrone, founders of Lure of the North, have taken on the work of the Conovers for a new generation and represent a great resource for videos on trekking, making gear, homesteading, etc. In 2022, Jake participated in a three-month trek with them.
+Kielyn and Dave Marrone, founders of Lure of the North, have taken on the work of the Conovers for a new generation and represent a great resource for videos on trekking, making gear, homesteading, etc. In 2022, Jake participated in a three-month trek with them.
 They also offer gear, kits, workshops, training, and guided experiences.
 And, Kielyn has shared her courage and skills in winter survival on Season 7 of History Channel’s Alone.
 Season 6 also features an arctic location.